ndiego/block-visibility/readme.txt

 = Who should use Block Visibility? =
 Block Visibility is a powerful, yet simple, plugin that gives marketing agencies, bloggers, eCommerce websites, and small businesses owners the power to conditionally show or hide blocks on their websites.
 The need to hide Gutenberg blocks varies.
 Whether you need to restrict content to certain users like members, or launch a promotional campaign at a specific time with block scheduling, the applications are endless.

-If you need content control, i.e. Gutenberg block control, on your WordPress website, then you need Block Visibility.
+If you need dynamic content control, i.e. Gutenberg block control, on your WordPress website, then you need Block Visibility.

 = Is there a pro/premium version of Block Visibility? = Absolutely!
 [Block Visibility Pro](https://www.blockvisibilitywp.com/?bv_query=readme&utm_source=block_visibility&utm_medium=plugin&utm_campaign=readme) available as an optional paid add-on and includes advanced functionality and third-party integrations.